SPINACH LOVES THE COOL FALL WEATHER

 I like to apply a water soluble fertilizer every week to 10 days.
 I use a blooming and rooting fertilizer (such as 9-59-8) when the seedlings are becoming established.
 The extra phosphorus helps promote a better root system.
 Once they are three or four weeks old, I switch to a fertilizer higher in nitrogen and much lower in phosphorus (such as 24-8-16) because green leafy vegetables donít need all that phosphorus Ė and neither does our Florida waters.

 Fresh spinach straight from the garden is bursting with flavor.
 If you like spinach, donít miss out on the opportunity to grow your own this year.

 Other vegetables that can be successfully planted this time of the year in north Florida include broccoli, Brussels sprouts, cabbage, carrots, cauliflower, Chinese cabbage, collards, kale, kohlrabi, leeks, lettuce, mustard, onions, radishes, strawberries and turnips.
 In addition to most of the cool weather veggies listed, home farmers in central and south Florida can also plant celery and English peas now.
 In north Florida, we plant celery and English peas after the first of the year (in Florida Gardener Time, or FGT, thatís just one harvest from now).

 I am now posting photos and timely gardening tips on my Facebook page.
 I hope you will find it of some value.
-If so, I would be honored to have you as a Facebook Fan (simply click the "Like" button below).
+If so, I would be honored to have you as a Facebook Fan.

 COPYRIGHT 2010 GILSON GROUP INC. ALL RIGHTS RESERVED.